 Every adoption is different.
 While some adoptive families and birth parents have had a birth mother choose them within 24 hours of beginning the process, some may be waiting for longer than a year.

-Some families may have preferences for a boy or girl; however, birth mothers may not choose families with gender preferences.
-In fact, many potential birth mothers do not know the sex of the baby, and even those who do know understand that sonograms are not entirely accurate.
+For example, some families may have preferences for a boy or girl.
+However, birth mothers may avoid choosing an adoptive family with gender preferences, arguing that you cannot choose the gender when you have a baby biologically.
+In addition, many birth mothers do not know the sex of the baby, and even those who do know understand that sonograms are not entirely accurate.

 What if the birth mother changes her mind?